Olofin Adimula Oodua

-These are families who are entitled to the ancestral stool of the Olofin Adimula Oodua of Ado-odo kingdom.
-The kingmakers, after due consultation, appoint who is next in succession to the mantle of leadership as an oba in this ancient and the foremost Awori kingdom.
-The first Olofin Adimula Oodua was installed in 1050, which was about five years after the town was founded.

 History

-Oba Asade Awope, Olofin Otenibotemole had the singular honour of reigning over Ado and Erekiti kingdoms which was a rare feat in pre-colonial time.
+Oba Asade Awope, Olofin Otenibotemole had the singular honour of reigning over Ado and Erekiti kingdoms which was a rare feat in pre-colonial times.
 His successful defense at the Lagos legislative house after the harassment by the British for unsubstantiated allegations qualified him as a hero of early Nigerian nationalism.
 In the Gazette No. 9 of 1903 enacted on 28 February 1903, Oba of Ado was listed as one of the twenty-two beaded crowns of Yoruba land (first gazette).

-In 1863, Oba Adebami Agbojojoye signed a Treaty annexing Ado Kingdom to the British Empire.
-In the Berlin Conference of 1884 to 1885, Ado Kingdom was a major issue during the scramble and partition of Africa between the British, Germans, Italians, and the French.

-The annual conference of chiefs of western provinces was introduced in 1937, Oba Adeteru Iso, Olofin Arolagbade attended the conference held in Ijebu-Ode in 1941 with the Alake of Egbaland to represent Abeokuta province.

-Excerpts of the colonial report of 1940s has it that "it is doubtful whether there is in all Ilaro division, a true Oba who received his crown from Ife.
-Ado appears to have always had a head and he was known as an Oba before the advent of British rule."
-The Obaship institution in Ado has its root from Ife.

-Additionally, Oba Jacob Ogabi Adebowale Fadeyi Akapo, Olofin Agunloye was a member and Vice President of the Western Region House of Chiefs from 1956 to 1966.
-Following the military takeover in January, 1966, (1966 Nigerian coup d'etat) all political activities were suspended.
-This left all local government affairs in the hands of traditional rulers with Oba Akapo being the arrowhead for Ado-Odo/Igbesa district council and the defunct Ilaro division of Western State.

 Ado-Odo Kingmakers

 Principally, four groups constitute the core indigenous people of Ado presently identified as the Awori indigenes of Ado-Odo.
 They occupy the two components of Osì and Ogona, which were sub-divided to the four quarters of Oke-Osi, Odo-Osi, Odojana, and Okejana.
 These quarters form the basis of cultural interaction, land ownership, and the Chieftaincy institution in Ado Kingdom.

 Following the approved Chieftaincy Declaration according to the Western Regional Government official gazette in the 1950s, the kingmakers and members of Oba-in-Council for Ado-Odo are the following: